surma/surma.dev/content/things/langgraph.md

 });
 ```

-No matter which package you used, the resulting `llm` instance will provide an `invoke()` method to create a chat completion.
+No matter which of the provider packages you end up using, the resulting `llm` instance will provide an `invoke()` method to create a chat completion.
 This is not groundbreaking, of course, but it is nice to have a uniform API regardless of LLM provider.
 Let’s make sure it works:

 ```typescript